 Trials Can Often Turn into Settlements

-At Salter, Healy, Bassett & Rivera, we are dedicated to ensuring our clients understand the full range of available legal options and what to expect during the legal process.
+At Salter, Healy, Rivera, & Heptner we are dedicated to ensuring our clients understand the full range of available legal options and what to expect during the legal process.
 While our trial lawyers have an impressive track record of success in court cases, we consider the time and other aspects of these cases before recommending this process to our clients.
-Call our office or contact us online to schedule a free consultation to discuss your case.
+Call our office or contact us online to schedule a free consultation with one of our car accident attorneys.
 We will come to you if you cannot make it to our offices.